wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Requirements
 ------------

-Check the supported operating systems and the recommended hardware requirements for the Kibana installation.
+Check the supported operating systems and the recommended hardware requirements for the Wazuh dashboard installation.
 Make sure that your system environment meets all requirements and that you have root user privileges.

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Kibana can be installed on a 64-bit Linux operating system.
+Wazuh dashboard can be installed on a 64-bit Linux operating system.

 .. list-table::
    :width: 50%